Chris-Manna/pokedex/README.md

 - weakness_against_many
 <img width="1143" alt="Screen Shot 2023-03-10 at 3 44 12 AM" src="https://user-images.githubusercontent.com/9891972/224307751-68c8a54b-43a0-48b5-9b58-c47542f606f4.png">

+Features coming soon:
+- The ability to search for a pokemon
+- The ability to search for a trainer
+- The ability to comment on trainers profiles
+- The ability to comment on monster cards
+- The ability to view "followers" and people you follow

 NOTES:
 - There are some pokemon from each CSV that have the same ID but different Evolutions